 1. Quebec City

-They have already spent $400 million to build a proper arena and have billionaire Quebecor on board as an owner.
-Quebec is the coming city in Canada and will market not only in the city of over 700,000 but all through Eastern Quebec province and the Maritimes as well.
-The only thing hampering this overwhelming choice and sure winner is the state of the Canadian dollar against the American one.
-If that is overcome, Quebec will be one of the strongest franchises in the NHL.
+They have already spent $400 million to build a proper arena and all they need to get is a suitable owner whom the NHL will accept.
+Quebec is the coming city in Canada and will market not only in the city of over 800,000 but all through Eastern Quebec province and the Maritimes as well.
+Because of the ownership problem, I am betting that Quebec will get a relocated team, probably the Coyotes instead of an expansion team.
+A returned Quebec will be one of the strongest franchises in the NHL.
 Quebec-Montreal may have been the best rivalry in the NHL.
 Bring it back as soon as possible.

 2. Second Southern Ontario, probably Hamilton